QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### Getting to the boot screen ###

-Just after you power on your machine, make the Qubes OS medium available to the computer by inserting the DVD or USB key you have previously copied the Qubes OS image to.
+Just after you power on your machine, make the PedOS medium available to the computer by inserting the DVD or USB key you have previously copied the PedOS image to.
-Shortly after the Power-on self-test (POST) is completed, you should be greeted with the Qubes OS boot screen.
+Shortly after the Power-on self-test (POST) is completed, you should be greeted with the PedOS boot screen.

 ![Boot screen](/attachment/wiki/InstallationGuide/boot-screen.png)

 <div class="alert alert-info" role="alert">
     <i class="fa fa-info-circle"></i>
-    <b>Note : </b> On UEFI install, there is no boot menu on Qubes OS 4.0 by design.
+    <b>Note : </b> On UEFI install, there is no boot menu on PedOS 4.0 by design.
     It goes straight to the installer.
-    The boot menu will be back in Qubes OS 4.1.
+    The boot menu will be back in PedOS 4.1.
 </div>

 From there, you can navigate the boot screen using the arrow keys on your keyboard.
 Pressing the "Tab" key will reveal options.
-You can choose one of three options : install Qubes OS ; test this media and install Qubes OS ; troubleshooting.
-Select the option to test this media and install Qubes OS.
+You can choose one of three options : install PedOS ; test this media and install PedOS ; troubleshooting.
+Select the option to test this media and install PedOS.

 If the boot screen does not appear, there are several options to troubleshoot.
 First, try rebooting your computer.